ramonclaudio/howold/README.md

 ## The Problem

-Large repos like Next.js or Vercel templates have hundreds of example projects.
-GitHub's "last updated" date is misleading—it usually reflects dependabot bumps or minor maintenance, not when the project was actually created.
+Large repos like Next.js or Vercel templates have hundreds of examples.
+GitHub shows "last updated" but that's usually just dependabot or package bumps.
+You can't tell which examples are genuinely new vs old code that's been maintained for years.

-You can't tell which examples are genuinely new vs. old code that's been maintained for years.
-This matters because newer examples use modern patterns, current runtime versions, and up-to-date best practices.
-Old examples work, but you'll spend time migrating outdated code.
+This matters because newer examples use modern patterns, current runtime versions, and best practices.
+Old examples work but you'll spend time migrating outdated code.
+When learning from framework maintainers you want their latest thinking, not 2019 patterns with 2025 dependency updates.

 ## The Solution

-`howold` finds the first commit that touched each project—the real creation date.
+`howold` finds the first commit that touched each example.
+That's the real creation date.
 Sort by that and you instantly see which examples are fresh.

 ## Usage